codytudor/generic-kdriver_hwassyv/README.md

 In the example above our board will register with the hwmon class in sysfs and be given a dev name of 'board_name'.
 Our binary number is calulated as 0b{gpio5_21}{gpio5_18}{gpio6_1}{gpio5_27}.
-With the binary number we look at the lookup-table and retrun the string whose index matches that binary number.
+With the binary number we look at the lookup-table and return the string whose index matches that binary number.
 If the binary number does NOT have an entry (i.e. greater than the largest index) we will report "INVALID HW / ASSY REVISION VALUE".
-Lets assume gpio5_27 is HIGH and the other three are LOW; when iterogated the device will report a HW/ASSY Revision: *Rev_1-1.2*
+Lets assume gpio5_27 is HIGH and the other three are LOW; when interrogated the device will report a HW/ASSY Revision: *Rev_1-1.2*